 In the 80s, NASA did a study on plants that clean indoor air (lovely infographic).
 Strictly speaking, it wasn't the plants themselves that did the job, but microorganisms present on the leaves and in the potting soil - either way, you pop some of these plants in your home, and it should help reduce the volatile organic compounds (VOC) in the air.

 Notable, hardy and easy-to-care-for varieties include certain species of palm, dracaena, philodendron and ficus.
-I wrote a piece on them here: 4 indoor plants that purify the air in your home.
-Of all those plants, we have just a young Benjamin fig in a pot. :)
+I wrote a piece on them: 4 indoor plants that purify the air in your home.
+And there's a rundown of a heap of them at 20 Plants That Help Improve Indoor Air Quality (And How to Care for Them).
+Of all these plants, we have just a young Benjamin fig in a pot. :)

 More details in the paper on the NASA site.